Syn-McJ/TFClassify-Unity/README.md

 # Notes

-I'm neither Unity nor TensorFlow expert, so if you found any problems with this example feel free to open an issue.
+I'm not a Unity expert, so if you found any problems with this example feel free to open an issue.